Signotate/Dif0s/README.md

 Copyright &copy; 2016, 2017 Greg Clark

 ## Icons and images Licenses
-The Dif0s Icon is a dirivative work of the hand symbols descibed in [SiLOrth](https://bleegiimuus.wordpress.com/home/silorth-sign-language-orthography/) (&copy; 2017 Brenda Clark) which is licecensed under <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY NC SA 4.0</a>.
+The Dif0s Icon is a derivative work of the hand symbols descibed in [SiLOrB](https://bleegiimuus.wordpress.com/home/silorb-sign-language-writing/) (&copy; 2017 Brenda Clark) which is licecensed under <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY NC SA 4.0</a>.
 The icon itself is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 Copyright &copy; 2017 Greg Clark and Brenda Clark